stonecelljoseph-source/StoneCell-Processing-Formula-For-AI-Self-Governance/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.

 ADDITIONAL NOTICE FOR PERSONAL/TESTING vs COMMERCIAL USE: